R&B Music of 2000s

 A former contestant of American Idol, during a time when American Idol was the number one show on television, Fantasia made her run through the gauntlet and became one of the most notable winners, after winning the show’s third season.
 Since thereafter, she began her solo career, releasing songs like “When I See U,” “Free Yourself,” “Truth Is,” and “I Believe.”

 YouTube: Fantasia | Apple: Fantasia | Spotify: Fantasia

 13. Angie Stone

-Another one of the top neo-soul female R&B artists of the 2000s, Angie Stone’s career in music dates back to the early 1980s, beginning part of the hip-hop group The Sequence.
+Another one of the top neo-soul female R&B artists of the 2000s, Angie Stone’s career in music dates back to the early 1980s, beginning as a member of the hip-hop group The Sequence.
 Following her time with The Sequence, Angie Stone would later be credited for songwriting and singing vocals for a number of artists, all before beginning her solo career.
-Debuting with Black Diamond, she would continue to Mahogany Soul, Stone Love, and The Art of Love & War.
+Debuting with Black Diamond, she would continue with albums like Mahogany Soul, Stone Love, and The Art of Love & War.

 YouTube: Angie Stone | Apple: Angie Stone | Spotify: Angie Stone